mariam-29/mariam-29/README.md

 ### 🚀 Machine Learning Engineer | Data Scientist | AI Enthusiast

-I'm a Computer Science student at Assiut National University with a passion for building intelligent systems that solve real-world problems.
+I'm a Computer Science student  with a passion for building intelligent systems that solve real-world problems.
 I specialize in deep learning, computer vision, and data science, with hands-on experience in deploying ML models to production.

 ---

 ## 💫 About Me

-- 🎓 Bachelor's in Computer Science @ Assiut National University (CGPA: 3.75)
+-  Bachelor's in Computer Science (CGPA: 3.75)
-- 🔭 Currently working on AI-powered applications using deep learning and full-stack development
+-  Currently working on AI-powered applications using deep learning and full-stack development
-- 🌱 Exploring advanced topics in computer vision, time-series analysis, and satellite imagery processing
-- 🏆 NASA Space Apps Challenge 4th Place (2025) | 1 Million Ideas Hackathon 3rd Place (2025)
+-  Local NASA Space Apps Challenge 4th Place (2025)
-- 📍 Based in Assiut, Egypt
-- 💬 Ask me about Machine Learning, Data Science, and AI applications
+-  Ask me about Machine Learning, Data Science, and AI applications
+-  Open-Source enthusiast and always open for contributions
-- 📫 Reach me at: mariammosayed5@gmail.com
+-  Reach me at: mariammosayed5@gmail.com
 ---

 ## 🛠️ Tech Stack